reframejs/reframe/readme.md

 #### Customization

-Reframe is desgined with easy customization in mind.
-For example, the following are easy to achieve:
+Reframe is desgined with easy customization in mind, and the following examples are easy to achieve:
  - Custom server
    - Add server routes to add RESTful/GraphQL API endpoints, authentication endpoints, etc.
    - Custom hapi server config.
 (Reframe uses the hapi server framework by default.)